Never Run Out of Fresh Produce! Succession Planting Tips & Tricks

 Succession planting can be done in a variety of ways:

 Staggered plantings of the same crop can allow you to enjoy a continuous harvest over a long period.
-By sowing new seed every 7-14 days, you can have plants in the sprouting, maturing, and harvesting phases all at the same time.
+By sowing new seeds every 7-14 days, you can have plants in the sprouting, maturing, and harvesting phases all at the same time.
+This can be done with beets, carrots, radishes, and leafy greens.
+Succession sowing also works well for one-and-done flowers such as single-branch sunflowers.

 Planting different crops in succession is another way to ensure a more bountiful harvest.
 For example, a quickly maturing cool-season crop might be followed by a warm-season crop.
 This allows the gardener to always grow something adapted to the current growing conditions for a perpetual harvest.

-Intercropping allows for quickly maturing crops to be grown next to crops with a longer growing season.
-Different crops sharing the same space can benefit from each other in a variety of ways, so take care to make sure your crops will be good companions
+Intercropping allows quickly maturing crops to be grown next to crops with a longer growing season.
+Intercropping can be done according to plant size as well as beneficial properties.
+Different crops sharing the same space can benefit from each other in various ways, so make sure your crops will be good companions.
+Flowers such as marigolds and nasturtiums are excellent plants for intercropping.

 There are so many benefits to succession planting!
 Let’s look at a few: